kleinerman/dobie/docs/controller_installation.rst

 .. image:: images_front_end_specs/person.png

-To get from server the current list of organizations, see `Get Organizations`_ section.
+To get from server the current list of organizations, see `Get Organizations`_ section `Add Organization`_

 Get Persons
 ~~~~~~~~~~~